Minor2CCh/Eternal_Starlight_Vanilla_Ores/README.md

 - Starlight Permafrost Forest
 ## Extra Diamond
 - Crystallized Desert
+## Extra Quartz
+- Ether River
+- Shimmer River

 # Reduce Ore Config (After 1.1.0)

 ## Fabric

-Open the file “eternal_starlight_vo.json” in the config directory and change the parameters to reduce ore production.
+Open the file "eternal_starlight_vo.json" in the config directory and change the parameters to reduce ore production.
-ReduceOres“ (default:false) reduces the frequency of pure ore production, while ”ExtraOrePerBiome" (default:true) can be used to increase the production of some ores in a characteristic biome.
+"ReduceOres" (default:false) reduces the frequency of pure ore production, while "ExtraOrePerBiome" (default:true) can be used to increase the production of some ores in a characteristic biome.
+"GenerateQuartz"(default:true) can be set to false to disable quartz generation.
+(After1.2.0)

 ## NeoForge